| Does

 preconceptions, here's a strategy to improve how you are perceived

 by potential prospects with whom you are already friendly.
+First,

 make a list of the friends, acquaintances, or family members you